exasol/bucketfs-client/doc/user_guide/user_guide.md

 | Password for write operations   | `password.write` | (none)                          |
 | Path to TLS certificate         | `certificate`    | (none)                          |

-Here is an example for the content of a configuration file for BFSC:
+Here is an example content of a configuration file for BFSC:
 ```
 [default]
 protocol=bfss